worstenemy/antlr-template/README.md

 String a = "hello world";
 String b = "this is test";

-RuntimeHelper.defineArg("a", a);
+DefaultEvaluationContext.registerGlobalArg("a", "hello world");
-RuntimeHelper.defineArg("b", b); // register the arguments you want to parse
+DefaultEvaluationContext.registerGlobalArg("b", "this is test"); // register the arguments you want to parse
 ```
 and you got the template:
 ```